-Various sources are used to determine the i.i.p. and external debt in addition to the monthly stock reports on external assets and liabilities held by enterprises, households, general government and monetary financial institutions, recourse is made to the monthly securities holdings statistics, which contain the securities holdings reported by German custodians, and the capital market statistics on securities issuance by German issuers.
+Various sources are used to determine the i.i.p. and external debt in addition to the monthly stock reports on external assets and liabilities held by enterprises, households, general government and monetary financial institutions, the monthly securities holdings statistics, which contain the securities holdings reported by German custodians, and the capital market statistics on securities issuance by German issuers.
+Furthermore, quarterly data from the ESCB Securities Holdings Statistics by Sector (SHSS) are used.
 The annual stock data of German and foreign direct investment enterprises are also used.
 Items for which there are no stock data are calculated by cumulating balance of payments transactions.
 This applies, in particular to German unlisted shares or real estate ownership by Germans outside Germany or by non-residents in Germany.
 Lastly, there are the external assets and liabilities taken from the accounting system of the Bundesbank.